Porphyrius Uspensky: Life

 Konstantin Uspensky was born on 8 September 1804 in Kostroma, Russian Empire.
 He finished religious school in 1818 and four years after, he finished his studies at the Theological Seminary in Kostroma.
 In 1829, he finished studies at Saint Petersburg Theological Academy.
 That same year, he became a priest and received the name of Porphyrius.

 In 1834, he became an archimandrite in Odessa.
-It was in Odessa where he became interested in Oriental Orthodoxy, learnt Modern Greek and Italian.
+While in Odessa, he became interested in Oriental Orthodoxy, learned Modern Greek and Italian.
 He travelled to Palestine in 1842 and became head of the newly established Russian Orthodox Ecclesiastical Mission in Jerusalem in 1847, which he headed until 1854.
 In 1845 and 1846, he travelled to Mount Athos in Greece and Mount Sinai in Egypt.
 He saw the Codex Sinaiticus in Saint Catherine's Monastery in 1844 (one year after Constantin von Tischendorf's first visit).
 After a visit to the monastery of Mar Saba, he took a codex, which was later named after him (the Uspenski Gospels), and he brought it together with other manuscripts such as the Codex Porphyrianus to Russia.
 Four pre-Iconoclast encaustic icons brought by Uspensky from Sinai are still preserved in Kyiv, Ukraine.

-In 1869, he received a doctoral degree in Greek Philosophy.
+In 1869, he received a doctoral degree in Greek philosophy.
 Uspensky died on 19 April 1885 and was buried in the Novospassky Monastery in Moscow.